 One of the most popular bathing areas, for families in particular, is Buchau bathing beach, which provides pleasant water temperatures (around 22 °C) and which stands out due to its gently sloping banks.

-This extensive village, which is also a centre for the region‘s schools, has for over 120 years been the final stop and the destination for the Achensee Steam Cog Railway.
-From Jenbach in Inntal to Achensee the oldest train of its kind in Europe tackles some seven kilometres and 400 metres altitude.
+This extensive village, which is also a centre for the region‘s schools, has been for over 120 years the final stop and the destination for the Achensee Steam Cog Railway.
+From Jenbach in Inntal to Achensee the oldest train of its kind in Europe tackles almost seven kilometres and 400 metres in altitude.

 The Rofan Mountains also invite you to enjoy some hiking and climbing in summer too.
 With the Rofan cable car this natural gem can be accessed by anyone in just a few minutes.
 Achensee 5-Peak Via Ferrata, which proceeds across the five main peaks in the Rofan mountains, is an absolute highlight.